UWPCE-PythonCert/PythonCertDevel/source/supplemental/dev_environment/sublime_as_ide.rst

 There are a bunch of Python-related plugins available.
 However, Anaconda is a nice package that provides most of the features you want, so plan on using just that one.

-Not to be confused with the Scientific Python distribution -- the Anaconda sublime plugin is a full featured package to turn Sublime into a pretty full IDE:
+Not to be confused with the scientific Python distribution -- the Anaconda sublime plugin is a full featured package to turn Sublime into a pretty full IDE:

 http://damnwidget.github.io/anaconda/